forax/java-guide/guide/chapter05-control_flow.md

 ```

+## Switch

 ### Test with a `switch` statement
+There are two forms of switch, a switch statement is a switch that doesn't
-default case is not mandatory
+produce a value.
+For those, the `default` case is not mandatory
 ```java
 void vehicle(int wheels) {
   switch(wheels) {